DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 At least five GCSEs at Grade 4 or above including three from the core subjects.

-Each of the 4 unit's are worth 25% of the Diploma.
-50% of the assessment is through externally marked examinations and 50% through internally marked controlled assessment.
+Each of the 4 units is worth 25% of the Diploma.
+50% of the assessment is through externally marked examinations and 50% is through internally marked controlled assessment.

 We are always looking for opportunities to enhance and develop students' understanding of crime and punishment in society and hope to offer some educational visits next year.

-We have a good network of external speakers who come in to college and give students a rare insight into different aspects of the criminal justice system.
-They offer an invaluable opportunity to students to ask questions that only an insider would be able to answer.
+We have a good network of external speakers who come into college and give students a rare insight into different aspects of the criminal justice system.
+They offer an invaluable opportunity for students to ask questions that only an insider would be able to answer.

-There are extra booklets for the course, which can either be purchased from college (approximtely £10 in total per year), or electronic copies can be downloaded for free.
-These are required to help students structure their note taking.
+There are extra booklets for the course, which can either be purchased from college (approximately £10 in total per year), or electronic copies can be downloaded for free.
+These are required to help students structure their note-taking.